Non-ST-Elevation Acute Coronary Syndrome (NSTE-ACS)

 In each patient with NSTE-ACS a risk assessment should be performed, because every patient is different.

-As in ST-segment Elevation Myocardial Infarction, is usually the result of coronary artery obstruction related to atherosclerotic plaque rupture, ulceration, fissuring, erosion, or dissection with resulting intraluminal thrombus in one or more of the coronary arteries 1.
+As in ST-segment elevation myocardial infarction, is usually the result of coronary artery occlusion related to atherosclerotic plaque rupture, ulceration, fissuring, erosion, or dissection with resulting intraluminal thrombus in one or more of the coronary arteries 2.

 Electrocardiogram of NSTE-ACS